Patrick Blackett: Personal life

 Blackett married Costanza Bayon (1899–1986) in March 1924.
-They had a son and a daughter.
+They had a daughter, Giovanna (born 1926) and a son, Nicolas (born 1928).

 Blackett was an agnostic or atheist.

 Blackett died on 13 July 1974 in London at the age of 76.
 His ashes are buried at the Kensal Green Cemetery in London.

 Bernard Lovell wrote of Blackett: "Those who worked with Blackett in the laboratory were dominated by his immensely powerful personality, and those who knew him elsewhere soon discovered that the public image thinly veiled a sensitive and humane spirit."

 Edward Bullard said that he was the most versatile and best loved physicist of his generation and that his achievement was also without rival: "he was wonderfully intelligent, charming, fun to be with, dignified and handsome."